The best drawing app for Android: draw like a pro on your Android phone or tablet

 Be warned, though: most free versions of apps have intrusive ads and you have to upgrade to a paid version if you want to unlock the full feature set.
 The exception is Krita, number 5 on our list, which is open source.
 That means there are no ads, and because it's developed by volunteers, you don't have to pay for any of the features.

 Unfortunately, the popular iOS digital painting app Procreate is not available for Android, and there are no signs that it will be in future.
-The best Procreate alternative to Android is currently Infinite Painter: a powerful drawing app that offers a wide variety of brushes, layers, and effects.
-You'll find it at number 3 on our list above.
+We think the best Procreate alternative for Android is Infinite Painter: a powerful drawing app that offers a wide variety of brushes, layers, and effects.
+You'll find it at number 2 on our list above.
+Like Procreate, the animation software Procreate Dreams is also only available for iPad.

 How can I draw on my Android phone?